 Does it matter who files for divorce first in Arizona?
 If there is an agreement between you and your partner to call it quits, then it does not matter who files for divorce first.
 However, in a situation where you or your partner does not respond to a petition (depending on who started it), the court could grant the divorce by standards.
 This implies that the default divorce will be processed based on the initial petition and on the person’s terms.

 Another factor of filing for divorce first is that the partner in question can decide where to file the divorce.
 This is beneficial in a scenario where both individuals live separately.
+Find a divorce lawyer who can help you sort things out in the best manner.

 How Can You File For Divorce?